 Inside the Largest Diamond Heist in History

-This is the true story of the Antwerp Diamond Heist
+The true story of the Antwerp Diamond Heist & Leonardo Notarbartolo

 The Antwerp Diamond Center was one of the most secure buildings in the world.
 With hundreds of millions of dollars worth of diamonds stored in its subterranean vault, it had to be.
 Located in the heart of Belgium’s ultra-secure Antwerp Diamond District, it benefited from two police stations, armed patrols, extensive video surveillance, and vehicle barriers securing an area where 80 percent of the world’s diamonds traded hands.

 But on February 15, 2003, a band of skilled Italian thieves — fronted by the charming Leonardo Notarbartolo, who spent over two years clandestinely casing the building — subverted every one of the Diamond Center's defenses and made off with a record amount of loot.
-Experts estimate they got away with nearly half a billion dollars in diamonds, jewelry, cash and other valuables.
-They'd pulled off the biggest heist in history--everybody loves diamonds and they now had more than any thief before them.
+Experts estimate they got away with nearly half a billion dollars in diamonds, jewelry, cash, and other valuables.
+They'd pulled off the biggest heist in history ("The Antwerp Diamond Heist")--as the saying goes, "everybody loves diamonds" and they now had more than any thief before them.

 The robbers did it with stealth and smarts; no one was hurt or even threatened during what was quickly labeled the largest diamond heist in history.
 The bandits — members of a group of professional thieves known as "The School of Turin" — used cunning in lieu of violence, successfully evading security cameras, thwarting an array of electronic sensors, and penetrating a vault protected by a double-locked foot-thick steel door.